Kanskikuro/Skadz_Algorithm/README.md

 ## How to run
 Pip install the requirement.txt.
-Run the scipts in script.
-Important notice, run 'dataset.py' before running 'process.py'.
+Run the scipts.py in script
-* champion_icon.py
-* dataset.py
-* process.py

-Only then Champ_rec.py can be run.
-To use a shortcut, use the champ_rec.bat.

 ## How does the algorithm work
 This code implements a champion recommendation and matchup evaluation system for League of Legends.